rajayush-pixel/vetty-assign/README.md

 ---

-## 🧑‍💻 Author
+ Author

 **Ayush Raj**
-📍 BIT Mesra
+BIT Mesra
-🎓 Data • Analytics • SQL • Databases
+ Data • Analytics • SQL • Databases

----

-## ⭐ Feedback & Contribution

-This is an academic exercise — however, suggestions or improvements are welcome.
-Feel free to open an **issue** or submit a **pull request**.

----

 ### 🔗 Connect on GitHub:
 👉 *Star the repo if you found it useful!*